mbukatov/tendrl-wiki/Tendrl-release-latest.md

 3. Backup (optional) Tendrl etcd cluster and delete all data from etcd (i.e. Delete the etcd %data_dir from all nodes of the etcd cluster, more details https://coreos.com/etcd/docs/latest/v2/admin_guide.html)

 4. Uninstall etcd from Tendrl server.

+The above sequence of steps can also be invoked in a scripted form.
+See more at https://github.com/cloudbehl/clean-tendrl